 While Periscope originally launched with the requirement of a Twitter account to use, it is now open to everyone.
 However, it has deep integration with your Twitter account, so if you’re verified on Twitter, it carries over to your Periscope profile as well.

-If you have Twitter linked, you can send out a tweet each time you broadcast, so your followers can know you’re live and watch your stream (we have some practical tips).
+If you have Twitter linked, you can send out a tweet each time you broadcast, so your followers can know you’re live and watch your stream.

 However, the real fun with Periscope is the fact that your audience could be people you don’t know, and then you can build a new follower base.